Posted Date:December 20, 2016

 Key Findings in the Quarterly Reports

-Federal Student Aid proactively posts these reports in support of open government initiatives to help ensure consistency, increase transparency, and establish self-service opportunities for customers.
+Federal Student Aid proactively posts these reports in support of open government initiatives to help ensure consistency, increase transparency, and establish self-service opportunities for interested stakeholders.
 While not exhaustive, the information below provides a snapshot of key findings in our most recent reporting.
 Because student loans are highly cyclical in nature, it is important to compare figures year over year whenever possible.

 Shifts in the Outstanding Loan Portfolio